Oreoluwa-IVT/Python-Snippets/README.md

 # Python-Snippets
 Useful Python Programs,from my time learning Python.

-## See How to Write in Python, With Examples Written in The "Back to basics 1-70" Files.
+## See How to Write in Python, With Examples Titled in The "Back to basics 1-70" Files.
 - [ ] Conditional Statements
 - [ ] Operators
 - [ ] List